rachelnertia/rachelnertia.github.io/_drafts/2024-in-music.md

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/K_O8zuijpBY?si=L1JkRla0FXc4wcAX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The same weekend I went to see ConMan I also went to see Jenkins in Glasgow for a delightful Friday gig.
+I saw Jenkins in Glasgow for a delightful Friday performance in November, the same weekend I went to see ConMan.
+That was a busy week for gigs as I also attended a metal gig on the following Tuesday 😵‍💫

 ## Book Club Radio

-Finally, I've been continuing to enjoy the DJ sets performed by Tinzo and Jojo Lorenzo on their [YouTube channel](https://www.youtube.com/@bookclubradio).
+Finally, I'm not sure if I discovered them in 2024 or 2023, but I've been continuing to enjoy the DJ sets shared by Tinzo and Jojo Lorenzo on their [channel](https://www.youtube.com/@bookclubradio).
 It's not likely they'll ever be in my area, but if they do I'll be windmill-slamming the buy button on those tickets before you can say "no phones on the dance floor".

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/ZiDqlUSf0tE?si=XZFJjAzmX0O4Oia6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>